 There are many shopping arcades in London, too.
 These are just two examples of festive decorations.

 London has a lot of markets and fairs.
 They have a very festive atmosphere, especially during Christmas.
-You can read more about this year's market here.

 They are always buzzing with people, which you can see in the first picture below: